Aaron is a Discussion Leader for the Supervisors Forum. He

 Josh is a Discussion Leader for the Operations Forum and facilitates a

 case on Lean Initiatives.
-He is currently the Director of Granite Operations at Coldspring.
+He is currently the Director of Stone Operations at Coldspring.
 Josh began his career at

 Coldspring as an intern and has held positions in Production